Swinburne and Clayton Utz collaborate to launch new Master of Corporate Governance

 The Master of Corporate Governance forms part of Swinburne’s suite of postgraduate programs delivered through the Australian Graduate School of Entrepreneurship, Australia’s first dedicated entrepreneurship school.

-Clayton Utz will collaborate with Swinburne to design and teach the Company Directors’ duties unit, and other further elective units in the program.
+Clayton Utz will collaborate with Swinburne to design and teach the Company Directors’ Duties unit, and other further elective units in the program.

-The Pro Vice-Chancellor of Swinburne’s Faculty of Business and Law, Professor Michael Gilding, says the program's launch reflects growing demand for a specialist professional qualification in this evolving area of law.
+Pro Vice-Chancellor of Swinburne’s Faculty of Business and Law, Professor Michael Gilding, says the program's launch reflects growing demand for a specialist professional qualification in this evolving area of law.

 "We are seeing a heightened scrutiny of corporate governance failures in Australia, with regulators focused more than ever on ensuring individuals are held to account.